RAPTORQUBE/RIF/README.md

 # RIF
 Rapid Information Factory

-RIF is a framework under development at University of St Andrews and University of Dundee.
+RIF is a framework and a high Performance Cluster under research, design and development at University of St Andrews and University of Dundee.

 More information to be provided as project develops.